theosakram/innoloft-technical/README.md

 ## NOTES

 There are prevalent server error, from what I've read on multiple github ticket this issue is with next13.
-I only use it because I'm curious on how it changes from the previous version (the rewrites feature is pretty neat tho).
+I only use it because I'm curious on how it changes from the previous version.
 For now, just close the port and redo the yarn dev.